Laver Cup 2022: Schedule, order of play and what are the teams?

 The Laver Cup will see Europe face Team World over three days and across both singles and doubles matches, using a matchplay-style points system to determine the winner.

-Europe have won all four previous editions of the tournament but all eyes will be on Federer as the 20-time grand slam champion and one of sport’s greatest ever champions bids farewell to tennis.
+Europe have won all four previous editions of the tournament but all eyes will be on Federer as the 20-time grand slam champion and one of sport’s greatest ever champions bids farewell to tennis by playing Friday night’s doubles.

 Here’s everything you need to know.